-- note the intended provision of 6 no. sparrow boxes, 6 no. starling boxes and 10 no swift boxes as per the ecological proposals detailed in the application; - however request that if 22 no. nest units are to be provided, they are of a universal design to optimize their usage by all declining urban species and are ideally bricks not boxes; and - furthermore suggest that nesting units should be increased as per best practice and further enhancement and be provided on 1:1 ratio so the provision should be increased to 42 no. units altogether.
+- note the intended provision of 6 no. sparrow boxes, 6 no. starling boxes and 10 no swift boxes - as per the ecological proposals detailed in the application; - however request that if 22 no. nest units are to be provided, they are of a universal design to optimize their usage by all declining urban species and are ideally bricks not

+- boxes: and - furthermore suggest that nesting units should be increased as per best practice and further enhancement and be provided on 1:1 ratio - so the provision should be increased to 42 no. units altogether. - no further comments made on amended scheme.

-Designing Out Crime Officer (Derbyshire Constabulary) - 15/08/2022
+Designing Out Crime Officer (Derbyshire Constabulary) - 15/08/2022 and 11/04/2023